The Big Picture

 For questions about accessibility, please reach out to our accessibility team at email@example.com.

 Yes!
-To navigate difficult decisions that can come up when teaching in a hybrid or distance-learning model, our lesson developers created Remote Facilitation Guides.
-The guides offer tips to support students in making as much of their time as possible given that some content will need to be skipped.
+To navigate difficult decisions that can come up when teaching in a hybrid or distance-learning model, our lesson developers created suggestions for consolidation and omission for each unit in addition to our Remote Learning Guidance.
+The suggestions offer tips to support students in making as much of their time as possible given that some content will need to be skipped.
+You can find them at the end of each Unit Facilitation Guide.
 Here are a few examples:

 At least 200 kbps per student.